-Photo courtesy of TaMaLaCà
+Photo courtesy of Project for Public Spaces

 'Dispersione Zero' was a collaborative project between TaMaLaCà and a primary school, which involved 20 students aged 11 to 13.
 The project was funded under a ministerial programme to reduce school dropouts.
 Project leaders decided to make unconventional use of the grant by purchasing carpentry equipment for a small workshop on the school premises.